NSO-developer/nso-gitbook/administration/deployment/upgrade-nso.md

 For the upgrade itself, you must first download to the host and install the new NSO release.

 ```
-# sh nso-6.2.linux.x86_64.installer.bin --system-install
+# sh nso-6.3.linux.x86_64.installer.bin --system-install
 ```

-Then, you stop the currently running server with the help of the init.d script or an equivalent command relevant to your system.
+Then, stop the currently running server with the help of the `init.d` script or an equivalent command relevant to your system.

 ```
 # /etc/init.d/ncs stop